wvlet/airframe/docs/airspec.md

   - It is possible to override the local design by using `test(..., design = ...)` function.

-To configure the design of objects that will be created in each session, override `protected def design:Design` or `protected def localDesign: Design` methods in AirSpec.
+To configure the design of objects that will be created in each session, configure design by calling `initDesign(d: Design => Design)` (global design) or `initLocalDesign(d: Design => Design)`.
+It is also possible to customie design by overriding `protected def design:Design` or `protected def localDesign: Design` methods in AirSpec. initDesign and initLocalDesign methods are shortcuts for configuring design and localDesign methods.

 ### Session LifeCycle